Justice Department Sues Vermont Medical Center Over Abortion

 Vermont Attorney General T.J.
 Donovan, a Democrat, said in a statement supporting the hospital the department of Health and Human Service's action “represents a last-ditch effort by the Trump Administration to restrict a woman’s access to abortion — a theme that has permeated throughout Donald Trump’s presidency.”

-In August 2019 the Civil Rights Division filed a notice of violation against the hospital alleging it had forced a nurse to participate in an abortion against her will.
+In August 2019 the HHS Office for Civil Rights filed a notice of violation against the hospital alleging it had forced a nurse to participate in an abortion against her will.

 At the time the notice was filed a federal official told reporters the nurse believed she would be participating in a procedure after a patient suffered a miscarriage.
 After learning the procedure was an abortion she was told by the doctor “Please don’t hate me.”

-Note: This story was first published on December 16, 2020.
-It was updated on December 17, 2020, to correct the name of the organization initially involved in the case to the Department of Health and Human Services Office for Civil Rights, instead of the Civil Rights Division.